-National Eating Disorders Awareness Week (February 21-27) reminds us that although it isn’t easy to talk or think about eating disorders, it’s important.
+Eating Disorders Awareness Week (February 27-March 5) reminds us that although it isn’t easy to talk or think about eating disorders, it’s important.
 Eating disorders are complex and life-threatening mental illnesses that affect all ages, genders, races, nationalities, sexual orientations, and body shapes and sizes.
 They exist on a continuum with disordered eating, and symptoms range from extreme restriction to binge eating and distorted body image.
 The National Eating Disorders Association (NEDA) reports that 30 million Americans will struggle with an eating disorder over the course of their lifetime.
-Moreover, eating disorders are unfortunately on the rise.
-Since March 2020, the NEDA Helpline has seen a 107% increase in calls, texts, and chats.
+And unfortunately, eating disorders are on the rise.

 We don’t post calories or other nutritional information on our menus.
-We stopped posting nutritional information in dining halls after finding out that some community members were struggling because of it.
+We stopped posting nutritional information in dining halls after learning some community members were struggling because of it.
 You can review Why SAGE Doesn’t Post Calories in Schools for more detailed information.

-Our All Foods Fit philosophy encourages community members to focus on the cultural and social aspects of food, the enjoyment that comes from eating, and the nutrients food provides instead of only thinking about how it may make their bodies look physically.
-This philosophy encourages a positive relationship with food and honors all the ways food provides nourishment.
+Our All Foods Fit philosophy encourages community members to focus on the cultural and social aspects of food, the enjoyment that comes from eating, and the nutrients food provides instead of thinking only about how it may make their bodies look physically.
+This philosophy encourages a positive relationship with food and honors the many ways food supports overall well-being.

 For more information about eating disorders, visit National Eating Disorders Association.
 If you’re concerned that you or someone you care about might be struggling with an eating disorder, we encourage you to reach out to a healthcare professional and use these resources.
 Early detection leads to improved treatment results.
 To reach the NEDA Helpline, call 800.931.2237.